tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - S3 Origin or Custom Origin
 - Distribution - The `configuration` unit of CloudFront
 - Edge Location - Local cache of your data
+- Regional Edge Cache - Larger version of an edge location.
+Provides another layer of caching.